nathanpasca/QA-Chatbot/README.md

 - The system is designed for single-turn or simple multi-turn conversations.
 For production use, additional dialogue management and error handling may be needed.

 ## Academic Disclaimer
-This project was developed as part of an academic assignment in Machine Learning.
+This project was developed as part of an academic course quiz in Natural Language Processing.
 While it demonstrates NLP question-answering concepts, it may require additional features, robustness, and optimization for production use.

 ## Acknowledgments
 - [Hugging Face Transformers](https://huggingface.co/transformers/)